All about the island in Lake Woodlands - Mitchell Island

 Local residents gathered over 1000 signatures opposing the new plan stating their concerns from traffic congestion to the encroachment of the bald eagles' habitat.
 The spotting of the first bald eagle on the island dates back to 1999.
 Since then, the Howard Hughes Corporation has overseen, while protecting, the spawning of 45 bald eagles, who now make their home all over The Woodlands.

-Long story short, the plans had been temporarily put on hold for replatting, but on October 21st, officials with the company and a local resident group called "Citizens for Eagle Island" reached a "good faith" agreement that would see 25-30 homes buiilt instead of the 58.
+Long story short, the plans had been temporarily put on hold for replotting, but on October 21st, officials with the company and a local resident group called "Citizens for Eagle Island" reached a "goof faith" agreement that would see 25-30 homes built instead of the 58.
 And on November 4th, the ILUD, in a 4-0 vote, approved 30 homes to be built.

 We are Waiting for You